Skagen Painters, Summer Festival, Sand, Sea & Sunlight

 Brøndum’s home became the focal point of intellectual discussions and social life among the prominent summer lodgers in Skagen who, beyond the painters, counted writers, architects and musicians from all over Denmark – and even other parts of Scandinavia.

 Today, Skagen’s Museum features true masterpieces of all these great artists.
 The collection includes paintings by Holger Drachmann, Peder Severin Krøyer (known as P.S.
 Krøyer), Marie Krøyer, Michael Ancher, Anna Ancher, Viggo Johansen, Christian Krohg, Oscar Björck, Laurits Tuxen and Carl Locher.
-The motifs are often inspired by the coastal nature: fishermen, boats, the sea, drowned men, the beach, bonfires, fields, the harvest, flowers and blossoming trees.
+The motifs were often inspired by coastal nature: fishermen, boats, the sea, drowned men, the beach, bonfires, fields, the harvest, flowers and blossoming trees.
 They often contain elements of both realism and naturalism.

 Brøndums Hotel is together with Ruths Hotel some of the very best fine-dining restaurants in Northern Jutland.
-If you are keen on seafood, you may also try one of the exquisite fish restaurants, for example in the old red fishery warehouses at the harbour.
+If you are keen on seafood, you may also try one of the exquisite fish restaurants, for example, in the old red fishery warehouses at the harbour.

 Another site to visit is Ancher’s House at Markvej, former home of the Skagen Painters Michael, Anna Ancher and their daughter Helga.